Embeddings for $\mathbb{A}$-weakly differentiable functions on domains: Introduction

+In particular, for this operator, there are maps in $\sobo^{\A,1}(\ball)$ that are locally $\frac{n}{n-1}$--integrable, but are \emph{not} $\lebe^p$--integrable up to the boundary for any $p>1$.
+Nor do they admit traces in $\lebe^1(\partial,\ball,V)$ by \cite[Thm.~4.18]{BDG}.
+We further expand on these points in Section~\ref{sec:EC>emb}.

+In Section~\ref{sec:ECvsFDN} we will give a more comprehensive comparison of the notions of $\C$--ellipticity and EC, depending on $n$, $N=\dim V$, and the order $k$ of $\A$.
+This seems to be the first comparison between Lopatinski\u{\i}--Shapiro Complementing Conditions at the boundary and algebraic conditions characterizing interior $\lebe^1$--estimates. \begin{proposition} Let $\A$ be as in \eqref{eq:A}, $n>1$, and $N=\dim V$.
+If $\A$ is $\C$--elliptic, then $\A$ is elliptic and cancelling.
+The converse fails in general, except in the following cases: \begin{enumerate} \item $k=N=1$, when ellipticity implies $\C$--ellipticity; \item ($N=1$ and $k=2$) or ($N\geq 2$ and $k=1$), when EC implies $\C$--ellipticity. \end{enumerate} \end{proposition} We also summarize the content of Proposition~\ref{prop:intro_EC_vs_FDN} in a table, Figure~\ref{fig:table} below.

+The matter of the extending $\sobo^{\A,1}(B)$--maps to $\R^n$ is technically very delicate, as we cannot formulate a simple proof as in \cite{Smith,Kalamajska94} due to lack of boundedness of singular integrals on $\lebe^1$ (cp.
+Lemma~\ref{lem:extp>1}).
+Instead, we resort to the involved technique introduced by \textsc{Jones} \cite{Jones}.
+From a conceptual perspective, this method crucially relies on inverse estimates for polynomials and thereby underlines the need of the FDN.
+The ideas for adapting this construction for FDN operators instead originates in \cite{BDG}, where a related result was proved for first order operators.
+Namely, it was shown that maps in $\sobo^{\A,1}(\ball)$ admit $\lebe^1$--traces on $\partial\ball$ if and only if $\A$ has FDN.
+In particular, their result and ours point in the direction that FDN is a suitable assumption for estimates near and on the boundary also in the case $p=1$.

-Using the tools from Theorem \ref{thm:tools}, we can refine our result on fractional scales, thereby obtaining the local versions of the embeddings in \cite[Thm.~8.1, Thm.~8.4]{VS}: \begin{theorem} Let $\A$ be as in \eqref{eq:A}, $s\in[k-1,k)$, $q\in(1,\infty)$.
+In general, we have the following result, which we believe to be of independent interest besides serving as a crucial tool in the proof of Theorem~\ref{thm:main}: \begin{theorem} Let $\A$ be as in \eqref{eq:A}, $n>1$.
+Then $\A$ has FDN if and only if $\A$ is $\C$--elliptic.
+Moreover, if $\A$ has FDN, then $\A$ is cancelling and there exists a bounded, linear extension operator $E_B\colon\sobo^{\A,1}(\ball)\rightarrow\sobo^{\A,1}(\R^n)$. \end{theorem} Using the tools from Theorem~\ref{thm:tools}, we can refine our result on fractional scales, thereby obtaining the local versions of the embeddings in \cite[Thm.~8.1, Thm.~8.4]{VS}: \begin{theorem} Let $\A$ be as in \eqref{eq:A}, $s\in[k-1,k)$, $q\in(1,\infty)$.
 Then $\A$ has FDN if and only if there exists $c>0$ such that